olleharstedt/olleharstedt.github.io/_posts/2020-05-28-typesafe-websocket-communication.markdown

 ## OCaml

 [OCaml](https://en.wikipedia.org/wiki/OCaml) is a language which puts high priority on type-safety.
-You can get a short introduction [here](https://ocaml.org/learn/tutorials/).
+You can get a general short introduction [here](https://ocaml.org/learn/tutorials/).
 For the purpose of this blog article, let my just mention that variables are defined like this:

 ```ocaml
 let x = 10 in